Space exploration of planets the next 10 years of

-Steve Squyres talked to EarthSky about the exploration of the planets in our solar system in the upcoming decade.
+Steve Squyres talked to EarthSky about the space exploration of the planets in our solar system in the upcoming decade.
 He said that there’s an enormous amount still to learn about the other planets in our solar system.

 Each time that we send a mission, it makes new discoveries that raise new questions.